jsiegenthaler/sendmailx/README.md

 Whitespaces must be url encoded to %20.

-Set the subject, body and mailto as desired.
+Set the subject, body and to as desired.

 #### Step 5: Get contents of URL